Haulover Park

 Haulover Park is a 177 acre urban park owned and operated by Miami-Dade County Parks, Recreation & Open Spaces Department, located in metropolitan Miami, just north of Bal Harbour, Florida.
 The park is located on a shoal between the Atlantic Ocean and Biscayne Bay, just north of the Broad Causeway (SR 922) and Collins Avenue.

 History

 The Dade County Commission procured the beach front property in 1940 following a lobbying effort for a $2 million municipal bond ($ million, in 2018 dollars) by county commissioner Charles H. Crandon for the purchases of northern Key Biscayne (what became Crandon Park) and the beach north of Baker's Haulover Inlet, then called Ocean Beach.

 Construction began on beach facilities in 1941, halted soon afterward due to funding holds following the onset of World War II.
 Work on the property resumed in 1945, and the park was renamed Haulover Park in January 1947, opening to the public the following year in late 1948.

-An 1100 foot fishing pier extended into the Atlantic Ocean until being destroyed by Hurricane Andrew in 1992.
+An 1,100-foot fishing pier extended into the Atlantic Ocean until it was destroyed by Hurricane Andrew in 1992.